The Best Computer Specs for Online Teaching

 Doing your homework on specs and why some components are better than others is really important in our line of business.
 The CPU, amount of RAM, and type of hard drive will drive the price up or down by a few hundred dollars at the very least.
 These tiny little things that take up so little space in our computers can be the difference between a successful and unsuccessful online class.

 Everyone’s got their own preferences when it comes to electronic gear.
 PC, Mac, AMD, Intel…but one thing remains true–you must have a computer for teaching online.
 I’m not a computer expert, so any advice I give is from hard-won experience.
-I hope it helps you to find the best computer for the most value!
+I hope it helps you find the best computer specs for online teaching at the best value!

 How much you spend on a computer depends on what you plan to do with it.

 What Are Specs?

 Thanks to a college course in computer hardware, I gained some vital knowledge that has helped me in choosing a computer.
 I’ll give you a summary of what I learned.
 Specs are the basic measurements of your computer.
 They are listed as the main selling points on websites such as Walmart, Amazon, and Ebay.
 Being informed about specs will save you money and cause you less anxiety.
 If you don’t know about specs, you are pretty much buying a computer blindly.
 Understanding the numbers and acronyms means you can choose the best computer for the money you are willing to spend.

 DISCLAIMER–this is only a sample of what the specs of a computer might be.
 It is in no way intended to advise you on what specific computer you should buy.
 Any online store will give you a pretty detailed description of the internal hardware and software.
 Most consumers will be able to make a decision based on the information provided on the product webpage.